d2l-ai/d2l-en/chapter_linear-regression/synthetic-regression-data.md

     1. What happens if we cannot hold all data in memory?
     1. How would you shuffle the data if data is held on disk?
 Your task is to design an *efficient* algorithm that does not require too many random reads or writes.
 Hint: [pseudorandom permutation generators](https://en.wikipedia.org/wiki/Pseudorandom_permutation) allow you to design a reshuffle without the need to store the permutation table explicitly :cite:`Naor.Reingold.1999`.
 1. Implement a data generator that produces new data on the fly, every time the iterator is called.
-1. How would you design a random data generator that generates *the same* data each time it's called?
+1. How would you design a random data generator that generates *the same* data each time it is called?

 :begin_tab:`mxnet`